Davos diplomacy scene not exactly a natural fit for Trump

 Trump decided to make the move after some encouragement from Vice President Mike Pence and French President Emmanuel Macron, said a White House official, who also wasn't authorized to publicly discuss internal deliberations and spoke on condition of anonymity.

-He's likely get a different response than Clinton did 18 years ago.
+He's likely to get a different response than Clinton did 18 years ago.

 A champion of global trade, Clinton urged world leaders to consider workers and poorer nations in his 2000 address, saying, "Don't leave the little guys out."
 He has frequented the meeting ever since, receiving a warm reception.
 His former vice president, Al Gore, an environmental activist, is scheduled to attend this year.